ottobrew/ottobrew/README.md

 - 👋 Hi, I’m @ottobrew
 - 👀 I’m interested in moving into a career in software engineering.
 - 🌱 I’m currently in a full-time tech support role while nearing completion of a B.S. in Computer Science.
--    I am studying Operating Systems for Programmers, having recently completed courses in Java, SQL, Data Structures & Algorithms, Software Engineering, and Computer Architecture.
+-    I am studying for the CompTIA Project+ exam, having recently completed courses in Java, SQL, Data Structures & Algorithms, Software Engineering, Computer Architecture, and Operating Systems for Programmers.
 - 💞️ I’m looking to show some of my work so far while learning from others.

 <!---